Our take on RethinkDB vs today's NoSQL

 RethinkDB is a new product and has limitations we’re working hard to resolve:

-- There are performance and scalability bottlenecks we're working to resolve
+- There are performance and scalability bottlenecks we’re working to address.
+(For more information and progress, track issue #1861.)

 Form your own opinion!
 Take RethinkDB for a spin and don’t forget to give us your feedback so we can work out the quirks faster.